funhoman/Student-Manage-System/README.md

 ### Install

-Use `code.cpp` in Visual Studio 2017.
+Download and use `code.cpp` in Visual Studio 2017.